How to Choose a Camera Rental House in Toronto

 If a Toronto camera rental house cannot tell you within 30 seconds whether a body is available next Thursday, that is a workflow problem you will inherit on every booking.
 You should not need to wait for a quote on a Friday afternoon to know if the kit lock is open for Monday.

 Look for a website that shows live availability and lets you reserve a date without a sales call.
 Our booking system updates the moment a kit goes out, so when you see a Sony FX6 at $300/day on the calendar, that is the truth, not a placeholder.
-The cinema camera rental Toronto shelf shows everything live: dates, prices, what is in stock, what just went out.
+The cinema camera rental Toronto shelf shows everything live: dates, prices, what is in stock, what went out an hour ago.

 • Live availability calendar on every product page